Capital of the Scottish Highlands

 The Mustard Seed restaurant is on Bank Street overlooking the river - and can be very busy especially on summer evenings.
 Almost directly opposite over the river is their sister restaurant - a modern, glass-fronted building called The Kitchen Brasserie (15 Huntly Street).

-Abstract is the award-winning restaurant at the Glenmoriston Town House hotel on Ness Bank on the riverside.
+Contrast Brasserie is the award-winning restaurant at the Glenmoriston Town House hotel on Ness Bank on the riverside.

 In the Crown district of Inverness (just a couple of minutes walk up from Stephen's Brae, then continue past the college, church and school) take a look at the menus for the restaurants at the Heathmount Hotel and the Corriegarth Hotel.